uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/create-a-new-project.md

 * Field of science:
   * This drop-down list was taken from the National Science Foundation.
 If your field is not listed, please choose "Other".
 * Cluster Type:
-  * **Discovery (Cluster Partition)**: CARC's main compute resource available to all USC faculty/staff and their students/collaborators.
+  * **Discovery (Cluster Partition)**: CARC's main computing resource available to all USC faculty/staff and their students/collaborators.
 Most CARC researchers should be choosing Discovery as their cluster type.
   * In the future we will have additional cluster options: **Condo** and **AWS Cloud**.

 and click the "Save" button.